Stateware/Dav3i/doc/FrontEndTestPlan.md

 3. Select many countries (20+) when Graph Type is set to regional and enlarge every graph in Extended View.
 How long does it take to resize every graph if a user then goes back to Regular View.

 4. What happens to the screen if a user resizes their browser?
 What happens if a user tries to go to Extended View or enlarge graphs while resizing their browser window?

+5. What happens when a user selects 10 or more countries in Regular View and goes to Extended View?
+How long does it take?